GitLab FI

 gitlab.fi.muni.cz:5050

-, and continue with the path to the project.
+, and continue with the project path.

 So, for example, for a project